Unity-Technologies/ml-agents/docs/Installation.md

 ### Clone the ML-Agents Toolkit Repository

-Now that you have installed Unity and Python, you will need to clone the ML-Agents Toolkit GitHub repository to install the Unity package.
+Now that you have installed Unity and Python, you will need to clone the ML-Agents Toolkit GitHub repository to install the Unity package (the Python packages can be installed directly from PyPi - a Python package registry).

 ```sh
 git clone --branch latest_release https://github.com/Unity-Technologies/ml-agents.git